contactdynamix/slate/source/index.html.md

 ## Authentication

-> To authorize, use this code:
+> To authorise, use this code:

 ```shell
 # With shell, you can just pass the API credentials with each request